ZakariaBennane99/Personal-Site-Jekyll/about.markdown

 Here's a slice of my world – the tunes, tales, and tech that inspire me:
 - My Spotify soundtrack is a window into my soul.
 [Here its link](https://open.spotify.com/playlist/2N1n0vP0bRWK8SxhEzNcWv?si=1945a43500664dd7)
-- "My First Million" podcast stokes the fires of entrepreneurship.
+- **My First Million** podcast stokes the fires of entrepreneurship.
-- "Mafia I and II" are my digital getaways where narratives and nostalgia blend.
+- **Mafia I and II** are my digital getaways where narratives and nostalgia blend.
-- "Outliers" by Malcolm Gladwell sparked a revolution in my thinking.
+- **Outliers** by Malcolm Gladwell sparked a revolution in my thinking.
 - My YouTube playlist is a mosaic of curiosity:
     - [FireShip](https://www.youtube.com/@Fireship)
     - [Y Combinator](https://www.youtube.com/@ycombinator)